Short Answer

 Contract Snapshot

-This market resolves to "Yes" if Ramp officially confirms an IPO before June 1, 2027.
-Confirmation is defined by the SEC declaring the company's Form S-1 effective, the IPO being priced, or a securities exchange assigning a ticker.
-Otherwise, the market resolves to "No" by May 31, 2027, 11:59 PM EDT.
-A "Yes" resolution occurs immediately upon confirmation, even if the company begins trading after June 1, 2027.
+This market resolves to YES if Ramp officially announces an IPO before June 1, 2027, which is confirmed if the SEC declares Form S-1 effective, the IPO is priced, or a securities exchange assigns a ticker.
+If none of these events occur by May 31, 2027, the market resolves to NO. A YES resolution will occur immediately upon confirmation, even if trading begins after June 1, 2027, and the market will close early if the event happens.

 Available Contracts